- Car Accidents

-Sacramento is the site of almost 2,000 traffic accidents per year resulting in death or injury, according to the California Office of Traffic Safety.
+Sacramento is the site of over 3,000 traffic accidents per year resulting in death or injury, according to the California Office of Traffic Safety.

 Not surprisingly, many Sacramento car accidents were caused by drunk drivers.
 Of the 279 injuries that were related to alcohol in 2012, 43 of them were caused by an underage drunk driver.
 In that year, Sacramento police made 1,286 DUI arrests.

-Statistics aren’t yet available for the number of local injuries and fatalities caused by driving while texting; however, distracted driving research has shown that it can be every bit as harmful as driving while intoxicated.
+Statistics aren’t yet available for the number of local injuries and fatalities caused by driving while texting; however, distracted driving research has shown that it can be as big a car accident safety risk as driving while intoxicated.
 To learn more about distracted driving, check out our post on distracted driving issues in California.

 The city of Sacramento includes 240 miles of bike lanes, a relatively high amount compared to other cities of similar size.
 Unfortunately, the number of bicyclists who are seriously or fatally injured is also high.
 A father and son who were bicycling together this past summer were victims of a distracted driver who drifted into a bike lane.
 The father was killed instantly, while the boy went into a two-month coma and had to re-learn how to walk.
 They were among the 165 Sacramento cyclists who were injured in a year, 15 of whom were under the age of 15.